 Program 2.2.4 Density Bonuses: The City shall continue to promote the use of density bonuses to facilitate affordable housing development.
 In October 2023, the City amended its Zoning Code, Chapter 17.39 for consistency with State law and to provide the option for developers to receive incentives and concessions and more units in their project in exchange for building a certain percentage of affordable units.
-The City will continue to comply with California Government Code Section 65915 et seq. and implement the updated Density Bonus Ordinance consistent with State law.
+Per Program 5.1.1, Zoning Amendments, Tthe City will continue to comply with California Government Code Section 65915 et seq., as revised, and continue to update the implement the updated Density Bonus Ordinance as needed to stay consistent with State law.
 In addition, the City will explore density bonuses greater than State law for special needs populations with smaller households such as seniors, persons with disabilities, single room occupancy units, and those experiencing homelessness as part of the General Plan Update process and subsequent Zoning Code Update.

-Responsible Agency/Department: Community and Economic Development Department

-Time Frames: Contact qualified developers at least annually and ongoing, when assistance is requested.
+Responsible Agency/Department: Community and Economic Development Department Time Frames: Contact qualified developers at least annually and ongoing, when assistance is requested.
 The General Plan Update process is scheduled to be completed in 2026 with the comprehensive Zoning Code Update to conclude in 2027.